Harri Jõgisalu

-Harri Jõgisalu (until 1936 Harri Konstabel; 24 August 1922, in Korju, Paadrema Parish, Lääne County – 18 September 2014) was an Estonian children's writer.
+Harri Jõgisalu (until 1936 Harri Konstabel; 24 August 1922 in Korju, Paadrema Parish, Lääne County – 18 September 2014) was an Estonian children's writer.
 He wrote mainly about nature and traditional rural life.

 During World War II, he fought in the German army.
-From 1944 to 1946, he was a prisoner of war at Parakhino in Russia.
+From 1944 to 1946, he was a prisoner of war in Parakhino, Russia.
 In 1950, he graduated from Tallinn Teachers' Institute and in 1955 from the Leningrad Pedagogical Institute as a teacher of chemistry and biology.
 From 1947 to 1978, he taught at Märjamaa Secondary School.